Panning for Gold.

 It was at the end of the UofM school year and the weather was gorgeous -- a perfect time for a picnic.
-Chuck Jones and his future wife were in the back seat and my future wife was with me in the front seat of my parents' car.
+A good friend, Chuck Jones, and his future wife were in the back seat and my future wife was with me in the front seat of my parents' car.
 (I was driving.)

 We came to a railroad crossing.
 The signal was flashing and clanging away, so of course I stopped as the train lumbered by.
 When the crossing was clear, I stepped on the accelerator and the car went over the tracks.

 At that very moment, a thought crossed my mind: how long after a train has passed does the signal continue to flash and sound?
 As that thought was coming into focus, I looked up and saw a train coming from the other direction was headed right at us.